All Episodes

 But we've gotten to a point, everybody can turn the dial.

-Like you kind of know what I do when you come.
+Like, you kind of know what I do when you come.

 So people kind of know what they're in for.

-So people, it's like when people turn you on, they know, all right, Sean's uh conservative talk, this is what he does.
+So people, it's like when people turn you on, they know, all right, Sean's conservative talk.

-They come to see me, they're like, this is what Jim does.
+They're like, this is what Jim does.

-The problem is when you surprise people and they think they're coming to see you, like if they saw me the tonight show and just came to see my act.
+The problem is when you surprise people and they think they're coming to see you, like if they saw me at the tonight show and just came to see my act, I've gotten a few walkouts.

-People they're like, we wanted you to be cute and pleasant like you are on Jay's show.
+People, they're like, we wanted you to be cute and pleasant like you are on Jay's show.

-And then I'm confessing the things I'm confessing.
+And I'm confessing the things I'm confessing.

 But this is the interesting thing about you.